 The response of the LQR controller tuned by the GA, according to the fitness function with reference model (Gm), are illustrated in Figure 9.

 Fig. 9.
-Response of ball-beam using MRGAC-LQR controller for reference model Gm method, the genetic algorithm (GA) has been used for parameter tuning of the LQR controller.
+Response of ball-beam using MRGAC-LQR controller for reference model Gm

 6. Conclusion